YangDrYang/PHiFA/README.md

 Instructions:

 1> run init_phifa.m to set up path;
-2> run one main function in scripts/phifa\ paper; it can take hours to finish.
+2> run one main function in scripts; it can take hours to finish.

 Any questions please email to Dr Yang Yang via yiyinfeixiong@gmail.com.